CalmDownKarm/ideal-guacamole/README.md

 **Recommendation**: Use Netlify for easier setup.

+### Authentication

+🔐 **This app uses Auth0 for authentication** - only authenticated users can create new brews, but anyone can view existing brews.

+**How it works**:
+- Users must login with Auth0 to create new brews
+- Viewing brews is public (no authentication required)
+- Auth0 handles all authentication securely
+- JWT tokens are verified on the backend before allowing brew creation

+**Setup**:
+1. Create a free Auth0 account
+2. Create a Single Page Application in Auth0
+3. Configure callback URLs and web origins
+4. Add your Auth0 domain and client ID to `index.html` or via environment variables
+5. Set `AUTH0_DOMAIN` environment variable in Netlify

 ### Security

 ✅ **This app uses a backend proxy** - your API key is stored securely as an environment variable on the server side and never exposed to the browser.

+✅ **Auth0 authentication** - JWT tokens are verified on the backend using Auth0's public keys.

 **How it works**:
 - Your frontend calls your Netlify serverless function